 What is Telnet?

-Telnet, short for “teletype network,” is one of the earliest tools for remote network communication.
-Although largely replaced by more secure protocols, Telnet remains integral to networking history and is still used in some specific scenarios.
-This article delves into its origins, functionality, uses, and security considerations.
+Telnet, short for “teletype network,” is one of the earliest ways to connect to and control remote computers.
+While it has been largely replaced by more secure options today, Telnet still holds an important place in networking history and is occasionally used for specific purposes.

 How Does Telnet Work?